My Mayo Clinic Plan for Feeling Better…

 Midodrine & Beta Blockers: wait and possibly try in 2 months

-Midodrine increase blood volume which helps people with POTS quite a bit.
-My doctor said sodium and fluid levels need to be in excellent balance before messing with the volume level with a drug like Midodrine.
-He said we should wait a few months because that will give me time to implement my new fluid intake/sodium intake plan and get the levels balanced.
+Midodrine increases blood pressure.
+He said we should wait a few months before trying it because that will give me time to implement my new fluid intake/sodium intake plan and see if that resolves my issues.
 At this point we will consider this drug as well as beta blockers (lower pulse).